katharina-schulze/SusI-Documentation/docs/developer/system_status.md

-# System status JSON message
+# System Status JSON message

 to inform frontend about computations in-preparation...